 Métis Nation British Columbia will build a proud, self-governing, sustainable Nation in recognition of Inherent Rights for our Métis citizens.

-Métis Nation British Columbia develops and enhances opportunities for our Métis chartered communities by implementing culturally relevant social and economic programs and services.
+Métis Nation British Columbia develops and enhances opportunities for our Métis Chartered Communities and Métis people in British Columbia by providing culturally relevant social and economic programs and services

 Upcoming Community Events

 - MNBC 2016 Elections Official Site

 - What Our Clients Are Saying (Success Stories)